yd-kwon/POMO/README.md

  <br>
  <br>
 ### Files in "NEW_py_ver" folders
-They are updated codes, newly structured in 2021. <br>
+They are the updated codes, newly structured in 2021. <br>
 They are based on py files, so that they can be run on servers more easily.